 - When you don’t offer any solutions or alternatives

-Whether there is an ongoing office conflict, or amazing employee performance, providing feedback often is a great practice.
+Whether there is an ongoing office conflict with co-workers, or amazing employee performance, providing feedback often is a great practice.
 However, it’s all about the delivery.
-After you’ve considered the timing, end goal, type of feedback, and whether it’s worthwhile to give at all, you can properly provide feedback in an organized way.
+After you’ve considered the timing, end goal, type of feedback, and whether it’s worthwhile to give at all, you can properly provide effective feedback in an organized way.

 When should you offer feedback?

 Providing feedback in real time helps create and build a performance-oriented office culture.
-When an employee gets regular feedback, they know what behavior to change or strengthen before their performance review.
-If not addressed in the moment, the conflict can be brought up in theregular one-on-one meeting you should be having with your employee.
+When an employee gets regular feedback, they know what behavior to change or strengthen before their annual performance review.
+If not addressed in the moment, the conflict can be brought up in the regular check-ins you should be having with your employee.
 Your employee might also ask for feedback after a project or during a one-on-one.
+These check-ins are also a good time for either the employee or the manager to follow-up on feedback, which encourages further honest feedback sessions.

 However, be sure to deliver in a timely fashion.
 Not providing feedback in an adequate amount of time (such as within a week) can easily discourage an employee from requesting—and receiving—feedback in the future.
 How else will employees understand what they’re doing well, or what mistakes they might inadvertently be making?